 Itemized Deductions | ✅ | 🚫 |

-Both above-the-line deductions and this new category of deductions are available to everyone (except when a deduction is specifically excluded).
+Both above-the-line deductions and this new set of deductions are available to everyone (unless it’s specifically excluded).
 The difference is in whether it affects your AGI.
 Only the standard deduction and itemized deductions are still either-or.

-Congress created these below-the-line, available-to-all deductions because they wanted to make them more widely available.
-Giving them to only itemizers (10-20% of taxpayers) would be too limiting.
+Congress created these below-the-line, available-to-all deductions because they wanted to make them available to more people.
+Giving them to only those who itemize deductions (10-20% of taxpayers) would be too limiting.
 But Congress didn’t want these deductions to lower the AGI and trigger other tax breaks.
 Some of these deductions themselves have limits based on the AGI.
 Making them above-the-line would create a circular math problem.

-Here are some of the deductions that fall in this category of below-the-line available-to-all deductions:
+Here are some of the below-the-line, available-to-all deductions:

 - Overtime pay deduction